-- Attend all mandatory Asper Co-op meetings, interviews, learning modules and professional development seminars (as required by the co-op office). - Check and respond to your UM email on a regular basis and in a timely manner to ensure an open line of communication with the co-op office. - Adhere to all co-op guidelines and deadlines. - Ensure that work permits (if applicable international students) are valid and available prior to commencing employment. - Honour all contractual agreements and obligations to the employer. - Follow all employer policies and procedures. - Perform to the best of their ability during work terms and maintain a professional attitude with regards to confidentiality. - Represent the Asper Co-op Program in a professional and ethical manner. - Communicate potential problems in completing work terms with the employer and the co-op coordinator in a timely manner. - Complete required reports during the work term (learning objective report, work term report and evaluations).
+- Attend all mandatory Asper Co-op meetings, learning modules, professional development seminars, and interviews. - Check and respond to UM email on a regular basis to ensure an open line of communication with the Co-op Office. - Adhere to all Co-op guidelines and deadlines. - Ensure that work permits (if applicable -International Students) are valid and available prior to commencing employment. - Honour all contractual agreements and obligations to the employer. - Follow all employer policies and procedures. - Perform to the best of their ability during work terms and maintain a professional attitude with regards to confidentiality. - Represent the Asper Co-op Program in a professional and ethical manner. - Communicate potential problems in completing work terms with the employer and the Co-op Coordinator in a timely manner.